 Cruising the Norwegian Epic and sailing the Western Mediterranean?
 In this Norwegian Epic review, you will find everything we loved and didn’t love about this cruise ship and its itinerary.

 This year we were not going to cruise.
-My plans were to spend it exploring parts of Spain and maybe even hop over to Portugal.
+We planned to spend it exploring parts of Spain and maybe even hop over to Portugal.
 We played around with the idea and a few itineraries, but nothing that overly excited one or the other.

-We wouldn’t be able to explore Southern Spain with the limited time we had, but at least I would get to check off Barcelona and some other nearby areas off my bucket list.
+We wouldn’t be able to explore Southern Spain with our limited time, but at least I would get to check off Barcelona and some other nearby areas off my bucket list.

 The Epic is Norwegian’s cruise line’s first mega-ship.
-It launched in 2009 and at the time it was the 3rd largest cruise ship in the world.
+It launched in 2009, and at the time of its christening, it was the 3rd largest cruise ship in the world.
 It was last refurbished in 2015.

-We decided the itinerary was enough for us and we’d make our own judgments on the ship.
-In the past, we read a lot of mixed reviews on certain ships due to the variety of personalities and expectations and found it was far from what we ended up experiencing.
+We decided the itinerary was enough for us, and we’d judge the ship later.
+In the past, we read many mixed reviews on certain ships due to the variety of personalities and expectations and found it was far from what we ended up experiencing.

-While the itinerary was fantastic, I can’t say the same for the cruise ship itself.
+While the itinerary was fantastic, we can’t say the same for the cruise ship itself.
 The Epic left a lot to be desired.
-I will be honest about our experience cruising on the Norwegian Epic.
+We will be honest about our experience cruising on the Norwegian Epic.

-7 Day Western Mediterranean Cruise Itinerary
+7-Day Western Mediterranean Cruise Itinerary

-Day 1 – Barcelona, Spain
+Day 1- Embark in Barcelona, Spain

 Day 2- Sea Day